gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - [MCPEDL Page](https://mcpedl.com/aplok-guns/)
 - [ModBay Page](https://modbay.org/mods/586-aplok-guns.html)

-> Thank you for supporting me!
-And please read all info from this article before ask me any ordinary question like "how to reload" and "how to use attachments". ❤️
+> **Thank you for supporting me!
+And please read all info from this article before ask me any ordinary question like "how to reload" and "how to use attachments". ❤️**

-## ⁉️ Minecraft Supported Versions
+## ❓ Supported Versions

 <span class="tag">1.20.40</span>
+<span class="tag">1.20.41</span>